 The first thing you will be asked about the service is whether you have cremation or burial in mind.

-If you choose cremation, your Funeral Director will give you full details and our Rector is willing to travel to local crematoria to conduct the service.
+If you choose cremation, your Funeral Director will give you full details and our Rector or one of our ministers is willing to travel to local crematoria to conduct the service.
 If you wish, a funeral service can be held in our village church prior to committal at the Crematorium.
 There is provision in Hemblington churchyard for the interment of cremated remains

 If you choose a burial, then please consider the following.
 Every parishioner, or anyone on the electoral roll of our parish church at the time of death, may be buried in our village churchyard.
 Rights of burial do not normally extend to people outside the parish.
 Please ask the Rector for details.
 It is normal to hold a service in church before interment in the churchyard.